 By DENNIS J. WRIGHT

-PHOENIXVILLE - A Phoenixville man was ordered to stand trial in district court Thursday afternoon on drug charges after police allegedly found several bags of cocaine on him during an arrest earlier this month.
+PHOENIXVILLE - A Phoenixville man was ordered to stand trial in district court Thursday morning on forgery charges after he allegedly falsified two physician notes to his employer last year.

-After hearing all of the testimony, District Justice Ted Michaels dropped an original charge of disorderly conduct, and held the remaining charges over for trial.
+After hearing all of the testimony, District Justice Ted Michaels held the charges over for trial.

-He was remanded back to Chester County Prison in lieu of ten percent of $3,500 bail.
+He was remanded back to Chester County Prison in lieu of 10 percent of $5,000 bail.